-The switch to a digital practice has had all sorts of side effects, comments Emily.
+The switch to a digital practice had all sorts of side effects, commented Smith.

 However, because the outreach mentioned earlier brought many staff members into contact with clients, there’s been a cultural shift within the practice.

-“Staff morale has gone up,” she says.
+“Staff morale has gone up,” she said.
 “Among clients, there’s more confidence in the junior staff.
 Clients are no longer just asking for David or myself.

 “You can see how it boosts the confidence of all the staff.
 They’re having to speak to clients and advise them, whereas before they weren’t exposed to that.”